MCP HubMCP Hub

 MCP Go SDK

-A Go implementation of the Model Context Protocol (MCP), providing client and server capabilities for integrating with LLM surfaces.
+A Go implementation of the Model Context Protocol (MCP), providing both client and server capabilities for integrating with LLM surfaces.

 Overview